MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_whea_error_packet_flags.md

 A ULONG representation of the contents of the WHEA_ERROR_PACKET_FLAGS union.

+#### - HypervisorError

+A single bit that indicates that a hypervisor error has occurred.

+#### - PlatformDirectedOffline

+A single bit that indicates whether the PSHED plug-in that performs PFA on a system component has determined if the component should be brought into an offline state.
+This bit is only valid if the <b>PlatformPfaControl</b> member is set.

+<div class="alert"><b>Note</b>  This member is supported in Windows 7 and later versions of Windows.</div>
+<div> </div>

+#### - PlatformPfaControl

+A single bit that indicates whether WHEA or a PSHED plug-in is in control of predictive failure analysis (PFA).
+If this bit is set, the PSHED plug-in is in control of PFA and must set the <b>PlatformDirectedOffline </b>to bring an <a href="https://msdn.microsoft.com/0dd010e7-3e10-422a-adcb-8fe7df9e29ab">ECC</a> memory page into an offline state.

+For more information about PFA support for WHEA, see <a href="https://msdn.microsoft.com/d2ded330-edcc-4bdd-9b52-73c1961d8ef2">Predictive Failure Analysis (PFA)</a>.

+<div class="alert"><b>Note</b>  This member is supported in Windows 7 and later versions of Windows.</div>
+<div> </div>

 #### - PreviousError

 A single bit that indicates whether the hardware error packet contains information about a fatal hardware error.
 This error caused the operating system to generate a bug check and restart.